 Each year contractors send trust’s their results in December, and the National data is released later.
-This year the National results of the NHS Staff Survey 2020 will be released on the 11th of March here.
+The National results of the NHS Staff Survey 2020 were released on the 11th of March here.

-Watch the video of this blog here, along with further information about the NHS Staff Survey.
+Watch the video of this blog, along with further information about the NHS Staff Survey.